Reinstatement of an information collection; comment request.

 Abstract: The Plant Protection Act (the Act, 7 U.S.C.
 7701 et seq.) authorizes the Secretary of Agriculture to restrict the importation, entry, exportation, or interstate movement of plants, plant products, biological control organisms, noxious weeds, articles, or means of conveyance, if the Secretary determines that the prohibition or restriction is necessary to prevent the introduction of plant pests or noxious weeds into the United States or their dissemination within the United States.
 The associated regulations that were issued by the Animal and Plant Health Inspection Service (APHIS) are located in 7 CFR parts 330 and 360.

-These regulations contain information collection activities that include, but are not limited to, applications, including applications for permits to import regulated articles (e.g., plant pests, noxious weeds, or soil) or to move regulated articles interstate; labels; compliance agreements; and appeal, denial, and cancellation of permits.
-These information collection activities allow APHIS to evaluate the risks associated with the importation or interstate movement of plant pests, noxious weeds, and soil, and also assists with developing risk mitigations, if necessary, for the importation or interstate movement of plant pests, noxious weeds, and soil.
+These regulations contain information collection activities that include, but are not limited to, applications for permits Start Printed Page 2155and cooperative agreements to import or handle regulated articles or to move regulated articles interstate, amendments and appeals, consultations, site assessments, inspections, certifications, labeling of containers and bags, and recordkeeping.
+These information collection activities allow APHIS to evaluate the risks associated with the importation or interstate movement of plant pests, noxious weeds, and soil, and also assist with developing risk mitigations, if necessary, for the importation or interstate movement of plant pests, noxious weeds, and soil.

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities for 3 years.